-Cleanaway reports climate change risks in accordance with the Taskforce on Climate-related Financial Disclosures (TCFD) framework as set out in the 2021 Sustainability Report.
+Cleanaway reports climate change risks in accordance with the Taskforce on Climate-related Financial Disclosures (TCFD) framework as set out in the 2022 Sustainability Report.
 Cleanaway has developed a multi-year plan to improve management and disclosure of climate related risks and opportunities.
-Cleanaway will continue to strengthen its governance capability and perform deep dive analysis into key climate-related risks to better understand how to mitigate or manage these impacts.